SRGSSR/playsrg-apple/docs/README.md

 The application provides a rich set of functionalities, among which:

-* Access to our content, whether its is broadcast on TV, radio or online.
+* Access to our content, whether it is broadcast on TV, radio or online.
 * An audio mini player (iOS only).
 * Subscriptions with push notifications (iOS only).
 * Resume playback and continuous playback.